 Students with disabilities enrolled in Digital Learning courses are eligible for accommodations.
 In order to receive accommodations for a disability, please contact the Center for Disability Resources at email@example.com or at 312-567-5744.
 You will need to submit documentation of your disability and speak with a staff member in the CDR to determine what accommodations are appropriate.
 Additional information about the CDR, services, and documentation guidelines can be found on the CDR website: iit.edu/cdr.
 Advance planning is critical to ensuring that accommodations are provided in a timely manner.

 Where can I get more information on commencement requirements?

 Congratulations!
 You are about ready to graduate!
 Please note that all IIT students in the Graduate College must apply for graduation at the beginning of the semester in which they expect to graduate.
 See the Graduate College's graduation FAQ for detailed information on graduation requirements and deadlines.

 Are there any benefits for alumni?

 Yes!
-Graduates of programs offered through IIT Online belong to the larger network of IIT alumni worldwide.
+Graduates of programs offered through the Office of Digital Learning belong to the larger network of IIT alumni worldwide.
 Connect with the IIT Alumni Association Online Community through its website, or contact the Office of Alumni Relations for additional information: 800.IIT.ALUM, 312.567.5040, or firstname.lastname@example.org.